Today we celebrate chia seeds for the nutritional value they offer. But what about the little people in your life? Are chia seeds good for kids?

 High in protein

 Chia seeds contain up to nineteen percent protein, and a two-tablespoon serving will provide four grams.
-Meals and snacks that include protein help stabilize blood sugar and control hunger, both aiding in even energy and weight management.
+Meals and snacks that include protein, like recipes for protein balls for kids, help stabilize blood sugar and control hunger, both aiding in even energy and weight management.

 While chia seeds are one of the few technically “complete” plant proteins (they contain all nine essential amino acids that we must acquire from food), they are low in lysine.
 If they are part of a plant-based meal for children, they should be served with lysine rich foods such as lentils or tofu to support growing bodies.